-SD Deputy Sheriffs’ Union Approves Spending $25,000 to Sway Democratic Party Endorsement
+SD Deputy Sheriffs’ Union to Spend $25,000 to Sway Dem Party Endorsement

 Investigative Reporter

-The union of San Diego County Sheriff Deputies seems ready to spend $25,000 to “whip” votes in an attempt to influence the local Democratic Party’s endorsement of a candidate for Sheriff, even though the Party has banned itself and Democratic candidates from accepting any contributions from law enforcement unions.
+The union of San Diego County Sheriff Deputies is poised to spend $25,000 to “whip” votes in an attempt to influence the local Democratic Party’s endorsement of a candidate for Sheriff, even though the Party has banned itself and Democratic candidates from accepting any contributions from law enforcement unions.

 Four deputies who attended a December 9th meeting of the powerful law enforcement union, known as the Deputy Sheriffs Association (DSA), say the membership was informed of the proposal and that it was approved by the union’s board of directors.